Francesco601/AWESOME-Operating-System-Resources/README.md

 # Operating-System-Resources
 A collection of Operating System Resources for students, teachers and anyone interested.
-I started this with the idea of collecting as many Internet resources as possible on the topic of Operating Systems.
-I did not realize that there were others who had already done something similar and had gotten a lot further than I could in one or two days.
-I have taken some of their links and included them here.
-I refuse to merge my links with the others because I have had bad experiences so far in that regard.
-I will continue what I started and maybe it will be of use to someone.
 <strong> <H2> Open Source Operating Systems </H2> </strong>
 - <a href="http://9front.org"> 9front </a> A fork of Plan 9, designed for distributed, networked computing.
 - <a href="https://github.com/ackOS-project/ackOS">  AckOS </a> A simple 64-bit operating system.